01 of 06

 The Right Way to Use a Paintbrush

 Grabbing a brush and paint sounds simple, doesn't it?
-Painting walls is by far the most common DIY home improvement project – so common that almost everyone thinks they know exactly how to do it.
-Professional painters, however, know that it's not as simple as it first looks and that there are proper techniques that make the job faster and give you much better results.
+Painting walls is by far the most common DIY home improvement project–so common that almost everyone thinks they know exactly how to do it.
+Professional painters, however, know that it's not as simple as it first looks and that there are proper techniques (especially for bathrooms) that make the job faster and give you much better results.

 There is a process to proper paint brush usage, and it involves these steps:

 - Loading the Paintbrush

 - Applying and Distributing Paint

 So, let's learn the secrets of the pros.Continue to 2 of 6 below.

 Yes, there is a right way to load paint onto the brush.
 But first, let's talk about the very basic matter of carrying the paint around you as you paint.
 Traditionally, you can either carry around the paint can itself or pour some paint into a painting pail.
 The traditional metal paint can with a wire handle is pretty uncomfortable to carry around, but fortunately, this kind of can is now becoming replaced by convenience plastic jugs of paint with built-in handles.
 If you are still using metal cans, however, you might want to think about a convenient tool sometimes known as a Can Claw.
 The device hooks onto the can and provides a balanced handle to carry the paint around.